vcjain/jenkins-sonar-demo/README.md

 - Add Sonar scanner plugin in Jenkins
 - Setup SonarServer in the Systems in Jenkins
 -  -  Check Environment Variable
+   -  Give your preferred name of SonarServer, in Jenkinsfile we will referring it. (sonarcloud)
+   -  Give server url as  - https://sonarcloud.io
+   -  Select token credentials that we created above
+   -

 ## Trobleshooting:
 -If you are not able to get your analysis on SonarQube Dashboard, then try to create your a project In SonarQube with some name and key and use same key in your jenkinsfile.